Skip to content

 Install Athena OS as dual boot

-Once prepared the setup as described in Baremetal installation prepare, and rebooted the system with your plugged USB drive containing the Athena OS installation media, according to your boot mode (EFI or BIOS/Legacy), you will be shown:
+Once prepared the setup as described in Baremetal installation prepare, and rebooted the system with your plugged USB drive containing the Athena OS installation media, you will see:

 Pre-installation